microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 ### Create a Location Schema (or a Device template)

 You will still need to plan out your tagging system even if you are creating a Touchfree app which is not tied to physical devices.
-If you already have a device template (ie a file already in the proprietary format used to create a device cluster in the Microshare platform), you can start with that.
+If you already have a device template (ie a file already in the proprietary format used to create a device cluster in the Microshare® platform), you can start with that.
 Create a spreadsheet with a header row that includes Location1, Location2, Location3, as well as a new DataContext column that describes your tagging system.
-Note that you CAN use your existing device templates that can now me imported to create the device cluster in the Microshare platform.
+Note that you CAN use your existing device templates that can now me imported to create the device cluster in the Microshare® platform.
 Let’s call this file, the location schema.

  **Create a new App with the configurations:**